writethedocs/www/docs/about-us.rst

 We want to:

 * Do things in direct service to our community members.
 Whenever we examine a new type of event or activity we always ask "What's in it for the community?", rather than "What's in it for the organization?".
 The Write the Docs organization grew from the community and we exist for the community.
+To put it simply, **Write the Docs doesn't exist without our community, so our operations are naturally aligned with the interest of the community.**

 * Optimize our revenue streams to derive direct benefit to the community.
-While we are not a non-profit and we have a business entity and a small paid core team, our primary goal is to translate revenue from our conferences and activities to more and better conferences and activities.
+While we are not a non-profit and we have a business entity and a small paid core team, our primary goal is to translate revenue from our conferences and activities to more and better events and services for community members.

 We don't want to:

 * Rely on corporations to support the community.
-While we welcome sponsorship and corporate contributions to our events, we prioritize tickets over sponsorship, in order to help foster an open and welcoming environment to our community.
+While we welcome sponsorship and corporate contributions to our events, we prioritize tickets over sponsorship, in order to ensure the independence of our operations.
 To that effect, for example, we limit the number of sponsored tables at our conferences.
 We also have a :doc:`code-of-conduct` section specifically for sponsors and affiliates, where we explicitly set expectations of how they can engage with our community.

 Sustainability
 ~~~~~~~~~~~~~~